hygull/fastapi-kickstart-guide/resources/docs/chatgpt_notes/db_models.md

-## (Q1) Some examples of Fast API-based CRUD operations, which use Pydantic models in examples!
+## (Q1) Do you have some examples of Fast API-based CRUD operations, which use Pydantic models in examples!

 Sure, here are some examples of FastAPI-based CRUD operations using Pydantic models: